marcojonker/data-elevator/README.md

 ### Status ###

-Display the last action of the elevator
+Display the last action of the elevator.

 ```
 #!shell